 So… you’ve strategized, planned and launched your lead generation marketing, you monitor and optimize your campaigns, and yet see no real growth in the number of installs your app is getting?

-If that’s the case, this article is for you, my friend, as there are plenty of reasons for why you might not have installs from your outbound or inbound marketing, which we will disclose and review in this article.
+If that’s the case, this article is for you, my friend, as there are plenty of reasons why you might not have installs from your outbound or inbound marketing, which we will disclose and review in this article.

 To get to the root of the problem of not getting installs from the lead generation services you’re utilizing, it’s important to clarify there are different channels for getting that traffic to your mobile application.